 Research & Teaching Area

-Our new space merges between research and teaching, designed to accommodate the different needs of our lab’s students and faculty.
-The main open space area is a classroom with modular seating arrangements, enabling 40 students to work in small groups or listen to a lecture as in large groups.
-In our classes, we balance between these two modes of teaching, trying to integrate group-based active learning sessions as much as possible.
-The research activity takes place in two areas; along the northern window, we have a large six meter-long table for individual or collaborative research work, and along the western windows, we have four offices that serve for quiet work or for dedicated meetings by research teams.
+Our space serves extensive research work and teaching and therefor designed to accommodate the different needs.
+The main open space area is a classroom with modular seating arrangements, enabling 40 students to work in small groups in active-learning processes or listen to a lecture as in large groups.
+Other areas of the space, the northen large 6 meter-long table is designated for individual or collaborative work, and the 4 western offices are for quiet work or meetings that are being held.

 We arranged our workshop machines & tools in two large rooms.
 The first room holds the various 3D printers, vinyl plotter, electronics boards / sensors / motors / accessories, and PCB making CNC and oven.
 The second room holds the laser cutter, CNC, and various hand tools for wood and metal work such as a milling machine, scroll saw, disk saw, sander machine, stationary drill and more.